Uganda women's cricket team in Nepal in 2022

-The Uganda women's cricket team toured Nepal in May 2022 to play a five-match bilateral Women's Twenty20 International (WT20I) series.
+The Uganda women's cricket team toured Nepal in May 2022 to play five Twenty20 International (T20I) series.
 All of the matches in the series were played at the Tribhuvan University International Cricket Ground in Kirtipur.
-These were the first Women's T20I matches played at Kirtipur.
+These were the first women's international matches played at Kirtipur.
 The series was used by Uganda as preparation for the 2022 Kwibuka Tournament.

 Uganda won the first three matches, to win the series with two games to spare.
-Nepal won the fourth match of the series by 15 runs, and the fifth match by 33 runs, with Uganda winning the series 3–2.
+Nepal won the fourth match of the series by 15 runs.
+Nepal also won the last match by 33 runs, with Uganda winning the series 3–2.